-- a) The criteria to pass successfully the ISU Examinations to become an Official are published in ISU Communications. - b) Each ISU Examination to become an Official cannot be taken more than three (3) times by a candidate.
-In case of two (2) failures, there must be an interval of at least twenty-four (24) months between the second and the third final attempt. - 8.
-Reinstatement of Officials after suspension for misconduct: - a) The suspension for misconduct of an Official by the Disciplinary Commission shall apply to all the ISU/International qualifications and disciplines for which the Official was qualified. - b) An Official suspended for misconduct by the Disciplinary Commission for a specified period of time shall be eligible for reinstatement at the end of that time, as follows, unless a request to the contrary is received from the ISU Member of the Official: - (i) an Official suspended for misconduct for up to thirty-six (36) months shall be reinstated in the position formerly held if he was fulfilling the age, service and seminar attendance requirements for re-appointment to this qualification as of July 31st preceding the reinstatement.
+- a) The criteria to pass successfully the ISU Examinations to become an Official are published in ISU Communications. - b) Each ISU Examination to become an Official cannot be taken more than three times by a candidate.
+In case of two failures, there must be an interval of at least 24 months between the second and the third final attempt.

+8. Reinstatement of Officials after suspension for misconduct:

+- a) The suspension for misconduct of an Official by the Disciplinary Commission shall apply to all the ISU/International qualifications and disciplines for which the Official was qualified. - b) An Official suspended for misconduct by the Disciplinary Commission for a specified period of time shall be eligible for reinstatement at the end of that time, as follows, unless a request to the contrary is received from the ISU Member of the Official: - (i) an Official suspended for misconduct for up to 36 months shall be reinstated in the position formerly held if he was fulfilling the age, service and seminar attendance requirements for re-appointment to this qualification as of July 31st preceding the reinstatement.
 If applicable, service in National Competitions during the period of suspension shall not be taken into consideration.
-If these requirements were not fulfilled (or could not be fulfilled), provisions of paragraph 6 above shall apply: - (ii) to be reinstated, an Official suspended for misconduct for more than thirty-six (36) months must again fulfill the requirements for first appointment as an International Official and be nominated accordingly. - 9.
-Definitions for the purpose of Rules 901 to 905: - a) National Competition: means Senior or Junior national, sectional, divisional championships or competition, with five (5) or more entries. - b) International Competition: means ISU Event, or other International Senior or Junior Competition conducted in accordance with Rule 107, paragraphs 8 or 9, with, for the Segments considered for service requirements, two (2) or more
+If these requirements were not fulfilled (or could not be fulfilled), provisions of paragraph 6 above shall apply: - (ii) to be reinstated, an Official suspended for misconduct for more than 36 months must again fulfill the requirements for first appointment as an International Official and be nominated accordingly.

+9. Definitions for the purpose of Rules 901 to 905:

-- ISU Members participating and with five (5) or more entries.
-Service in International Advanced Novice competitions conducted in accordance with Rule 107, paragraph 10, with the above minimum number of entries and ISU Members participating is considered as an activity for re-appointment only.
-Other International non-ISU event activity, of two (2) or more ISU Members participating and with five (5) or more entries, can also be considered as activity if the required numbers of Teams do not participate in the National Competition. - c) Trial Judging in an ISU Seminar for first appointment of International Judges: means judging a competition live or on screen with an evaluation by a moderator. - d) Trial Judging as a judging service: means judging the Segment of an ISU Synchronized Skating Championships for which an ISU Judge is not drawn, conducted by a moderator who submits a report to the respective Technical Committee. - e) The number of National or International Competitions considered for service requirements is the number of different Competitions of an age category per discipline relevant for the nomination or appointment being sought.
-Different segments of a competition are not considered as a different Competition however, each age category is considered as different Competitions.
+- a) National Competition: means Senior, Junior or Advanced Novice national, sectional, divisional championships or competition. - b) International Competition: means ISU Event, or other International Senior or Junior Competition conducted in accordance with Rule 107, paragraphs 8 or 9, with, for the Segments considered for service requirements, two or more ISU Members participating.
+Service in International Advanced Novice competitions conducted in accordance with Rule 107, paragraph 10, with the above minimum number of ISU Members

+- participating is considered as an activity.
+Other International non-ISU event activity, of two or more ISU Members participating can also be considered as activity if no Teams participate in the National Competition. - c) Trial Judging in an ISU Seminar for first appointment of International Judges: means judging a competition live or on screen with an evaluation by a moderator. - d) Trial Judging as a judging service: means judging the Segment of an ISU Synchronized Skating Championships for which an ISU Judge is not drawn, conducted by a moderator who submits a report to the respective Technical Committee. - e) The number of National or International Competitions considered for service requirements is the number of different Competitions of an age category per discipline relevant for the nomination or appointment being sought.
+Different Segments of a competition are not considered as a different Competition however, each age category is considered as different Competitions.